constantin-b/vimeotheque/readme.txt

 12. Vimeotheque create status report

 == Changelog ==
+= 2.1.17 =
+- Solved a bug that prevented the player from going full screen;
+- Solved a compatibility bug with the Classic Editor plugin.

 = 2.1.16 =
 - Solved a JAvaScript bug in video playlist script that prevented multiple JavaScript playlists from running on the same page.